Home

 • Criminal History Report - Sex offender status, lawsuits, judgments, and money laundry convictions can be determined.

 As you can see, there are many ways to verify a person’s claims regarding his or her integrity, experience, education or excellent credit.
-The smartest thing to do before you make a professional or personal commitment is to select as many as background check strategies as possible that are appropriate and authorized for your case.
+The smartest thing to do before you make a professional or personal commitment is to select as many background check strategies as possible that are appropriate and authorized for your case.

 Go from "background check" to the identity theft prevention section.